traitecoevo/ksi/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
+### Finding Distinctive Clades with the Komogorov-Smirnov Importance Statistic

 This is the package that we used in [Cornwell et al 2014](10.1111/1365-2745.12208).

 The package can be installed using [devtools](https://github.com/hadley/devtools), which itself can be installed from CRAN with